Focusing in Naturopathic Medicine

 The Search

-• Many of us want to get to the root of our health concerns, to address the underlying causes of symptoms.
+- Many of us are drawn to natural medicine because we want to get to the root of our health concerns, and to address the underlying causes of symptoms, so that we can feel our best, or in some cases so that we can simply function.

 The Cycle

-• This is when our approach to restoring health might actually be in the way — and keeping us stuck.
+- If our quest for healing is creating more stress, then our approach to restoring health might actually be in the way — and keeping us stuck.

 A New Approach

-• When we’re stuck, it often helps to step back from the status quo and our usual ways of approaching problems.
+- When we’re stuck, it often helps to lean back from our usual way of approaching problems, and ask, “what would be the path of ease?”

-• Rather than focusing what went wrong and how to fix it, we might find that inviting ‘what would feel right’ opens up more possibilities and perhaps a forward movement.
+- Rather than focusing on what went wrong and how to fix it, we might find that inviting what would feel right opens up more possibilities and forward movement.